 Step 2: Realpolitik between Russia and the United States

 Key to a permanent solution will be the two former Cold War rivals.
-The US will have to reconcile that only it has the power and influence to impose a peace on the Sunni rebellion and to destroy the Islamic State.
-Loath though the US is to fight yet another Middle Eastern ground war, the alternative is a forever festering Islamic State willing to strike the US itself.
+The United States will have to reconcile that only it has the power and influence to impose a peace on the Sunni rebellion and to destroy the Islamic State.
+Loath though America is to fight yet another Middle Eastern ground war, the alternative is a forever festering Islamic State willing to strike America itself.

 But with Russian forces in Syria, it cannot hope to occupy the whole country; all the better, since that’s not a good idea.
-Rather, the US will accept Moscow as the guarantor of Assad-ruled Syria with the US given responsibility for the rebel Sunni hinterlands.
+Rather, the United States will accept Moscow as the guarantor of Assad-ruled Syria with the United States given responsibility for the rebel Sunni hinterlands.

 In exchange, Russia must ditch the notion that it can trade cooperation in Syria for control of eastern Ukraine.
 As the bombing of its airliner shows, it has a direct stake in destroying the Islamic State too.
 Syria is no longer a pawn on its chessboard, but is a new metaphor entirely: an Islamist zombie slowly lumbering to Moscow.

 Once done, the two will have to leverage the incredibly dangerous nature of their relationship to impose a realist-based solution.
 Both already know full well that to cross one another’s paths could spiral to a nuclear war.
 That knowledge keeps Russia troops from shooting American ones and vice versa; as ceasefire lines are established and Syria is informally split up, Russia and American troops must solidify anywhere where the demarcation lines are unclear.
 They will have the weight of Armageddon upon their shoulders to make them behave.

 Step 3: Russia and America must rein in their allies